CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 Almost any Stata command which operates on variables can operate on a subset of the data instead of the entire data, using the conditional statements we just learned.
 Specifically, we can append the `if <condition>` to a command, and the command will be executed as if the data for which the conditional does not return True does not exist.
 This is equivalent to throwing away some data and then performing the command.
 In general, you should avoid discarding data as you never know when you will possible use it.
-Of course, you could use [`preserve` and `restore`](working-with-data-sets.html#preserverestore) to temporarily remove the data, but using the conditional subsetting is more straightforward.
+Of course, you could use [`preserve` and `restore`][Temporarily preserving and restoring data] to temporarily remove the data, but using the conditional subsetting is more straightforward.

 ~~~~
 <<dd_do>>